- 3 tbsp olive oil

 One of the most useful of spices for both sweet and savoury…

 If you want to use a slow cooker, brown your mince in batches then tip into your slow cooker and stir in the vegetables, flour, purée, wine, stock, Worcestershire sauce and herbs with some seasoning.
 Cover and cook on High for 4-5 hours.
-Make the mash following step 2, above, and then oven cook to finish according to step 3.
+Make the mash following the previous steps, and then oven cook in the same way to finish.

 Our top tipsTo get really smooth, creamy mash, use a potato ricer or sieve.
 To stop the mash sinking into the filling, allow the meat to cool before topping with the mashed potato.
 Freeze in individual ovenproof dishes for an easy meal for one.
 For a really crisp, golden topping, flash under the grill for a few mins before serving.